hkonagala/OndotSystems-Technical-Challenge/README.md

 lottie for animations,
 gson for serializing/de-serializing java objects

+The project also handles edge cases like: no results from API, network errors, etc

 How to run:
 Clone or download the repository on to the local machine. open in Android Studio and run it.